Meeco/js-sdk/packages/cli/README.md

 Retrieve a validated organization or requested organization by logged in user.
 Only all validated organizations or requested organization requested by logged in user are accessible.

 ```
-Retrieve a validated organization or requested organization by logged in user.
-Only all validated organizations or requested organization requested by logged in user are accessible.

 USAGE
   $ meeco organizations:get ID